DariusCorvus/snapshot-diff-ftp/README.md

 # Snapshot Diff FTP

-A little tool to push the differences of your folder which are happened between the two snapshots to the ftp destination.
+A little tool to push the differences of your folder which are happened between the periodically created snapshots to the ftp destination.

 ## Configuration
 Create a `.env` in the cloned repository and set the following variables.